-From April 2016, people born before 6 April 1938 will no longer qualify for a higher amount of tax relief.
+From April 2016, people born before 6 April 1938 no longer qualify for a higher amount of tax relief.
 For income received between April 2015 and April 2016, age-related personal allowance may apply.
-Depending on income, this could mean a personal allowance of £10,660 in 2015-16.
+Depending on income, this could have meant a personal allowance of £10,660 in 2015-16.
 For 2016-17, the standard allowance is £11,000, irrespective of your date of birth.

-From April 2016, married couples born after 1935 will be able to transfer £1,100 of unused personal allowance.
+As of April 2016, married couples born after 1935 are able to transfer £1,100 of unused personal allowance.

 Married couple's allowance